gajus/sentry-tracing/README.md

 ## Notes

 - This works only with `pnpm` because we use `package.json#resolutions` to force packages to use the same version.
-- It is important to use `resolutions` for `@opentelemetry/*` because Sentry might use older versions packages.
+- It is important to use `resolutions` for `@opentelemetry/*` because Sentry might use older package versions.
 Loading multiple versions of `@opentelemetry/*` packages will cause issues.